In this assignment you will use two static analysis tools to automatically detect potential defects.

 Once you have Infer built or downloaded, applying it to lighttpd should be as simple as:

-$ sudo apt install make $ sudo apt install python-minimal $ cd lighttpd-1.4.17 $ sh configure $ /path/to/infer/bin/infer run -- make
+$ cd lighttpd-1.4.17 $ sh configure $ /path/to/infer/bin/infer run -- make

 (Before you worry about getting different numbers, double-check the prose above: it is fine to get different numbers.
-Similarly, it is common for this tool to only report a few "types" of defects: if you only see a few "types" of defects, you are running the tool correctly, even if SpotBugs reports more "types" of defects.)
+Similarly, it is common for this tool to only report a few "types" of defects: if you only see a few "types" of defects, you are running the tool correctly, even if Cppcheck reports more "types" of defects.)
 You will have to read through the output carefully and analyze the reported defects.
 Some will be true positives (i.e., real bugs in the code) and some will be false positives (i.e., spurious warnings that do not correspond to real bugs).

 You can find Infer's output in the infer-out folder.